CMMP logo

 The water temperature in the Fleet is more variable than in Weymouth Bay.
 This is due to the influence of the waters in the Upper Fleet and the effect of the sand flats at Ferrybridge.
 During an incoming tide the temperature measured will be that of the water coming in from Weymouth Bay via Portland Harbour.
 On an outgoing tide the temperature measured is that of the water coming down from the Upper Fleet.
 In the winter this water is generally colder than in Weymouth Bay while in the summer it is usually warmer.

 During a spring tide on a hot summer day the incoming water is warmed by flowing over hot sand, while in the winter the water is cooled by flowing over cold sand.
-On a windy day the surface water is mixed and cooled by interaction.
+On a windy day the surface water is mixed and cooled by interaction.From the plot it can be seen that there can be wide variations in temperature and organisms living in this area have to be able to cope with these changes.

 There are three Waverider buoys deployed by the Channel Coast Observatory that measure water temperatures relevant to the Fleet.
 There is one located just south of West Bay harbour at the northern end of Chesil Beach, one located off Chesil Beach just north of the Narrows, and there is one in Weymouth Bay located off Bowleaze Cove.
-The temperatures recorded by these buoys at 10:00 GMT (1000Z) each day have been plotted in the figure below.
+The temperatures recorded by these buoys at 10:00 GMT (1000Z) each day during 2009 have been plotted in the figure below.

 Buoy temperatures